bhansa/fireball/README.md

 ## Contributing

 Contributions are welcome!
+your one contribution can change this whole game

 **Please carefully read this page to make the code review process go as smoothly as possible and to maximize the likelihood of your contribution being merged.**